-Tax and NI - All Foster Parents are self employed and as such must pay their own tax and NI.
+Tax and NI - All Foster Cares are self employed and as such must pay their own tax and NI.

-Unannounced Visit - All Orange Grove Foster Parents receive two unannounced visits a year.
+Unannounced Visit - All Orange Grove Foster Parents receive at least one unannounced visit a year.

-Therapeutic Support - Orange Grove Fostercare employs qualified and experienced

-Therapists who work locally.
+Therapeutic Support - Orange Grove Fostercare employs qualified and experienced Therapists who work locally.